Once testing is complete, the doctor will review results and share conclusions.

 Find out if the doctor will manage care going forward and, if not, who will be the primary doctor.
 The diagnosing doctor can then schedule the next appointment or provide a referral.

-A diagnosis of Alzheimer’s disease is life-changing for both diagnosed individuals and those close to them.
+A diagnosis of Alzheimer’s is life-changing for both diagnosed individuals and those close to them.
 While there is currently no cure, treatments are available that may help relieve some symptoms.
 Research has shown that taking full advantage of available treatment, care and support can make life better.
 Go to our I Have Alzheimer’s section and learn what to expect, how to get support and live your best life after a diagnosis.

 We are here to help you live with Alzheimer’s disease.